Beaches, Pacific Northwest

 Logging in Jordan River dates back to the early 1880s.
 It really took off in 1907 with the construction of a logging train system.
 Western Forest Products took over the logging operation in mid 30s and still holds the license today.
 The rail road has been long abandoned and all hauling is done by truck.

 There is a large surfing community that surf the Jordan River Beach and they rule the roost.
 The waves break right off the river mouth and can reach more than 3 meters in height.
 If you come to surf, be polite and they will let you join in.
-This is a great place for windsurfing also.
-After a day of surfing you can chow down on a pizza at the far out pizza joint, awesome name, great eats.
+Jordan River is a great place for windsurfing also.
+After a day of fun on the water you can chow down on a pizza at the far out pizza joint, awesome name, great eats.